 Vasundhara Rangaswamy is a family medicine physician in training and a rural health fellow in India.
-She has a background of a clinical laboratory scientist, medical microbiology, infectious diseases and global health.
-She has received medical and lab education from Gujarat, India, Stanford Hosp. and clinics, California and Univ. of Alabama USA and in parts of S. America, Africa and SE Asia.
+She has a background as a clinical laboratory scientist, in medical microbiology, infectious diseases, and global health.
+She has received medical and lab education from Gujarat, India, Stanford Hosp. and clinics, California and Univ. of Alabama USA, and parts of S. America, Africa, and SE Asia.
 Throughout her career, Vasundhara has also been deeply involved with AID.
-She is connected in different capacities, with multiple rural health care organizations in different states of India like Odisha, Tamil Nadu, Rajasthan, Gujarat, Chhattisgarh, etc. She has supported global projects on lab capacity building, clinical and laboratory protocol development, low-cost technology design and community awareness.
-Concurrent to her rural health fellowship and fam med training program, she has been working with various NGOs on preparation of COVID-19 for low-resource settings (here), improving COVID-19 vaccine acceptance and uptake (see BBC article), provision of healthcare provider and community health worker trainings, procurement of PPE for Indian health workers and facilitated transport operations during the migrant laborer crisis as well.
+She is connected in different capacities, with multiple rural health care organizations in different states of India like Odisha, Tamil Nadu, Rajasthan, Gujarat, Chhattisgarh, etc. She has supported global projects on lab capacity building, clinical and laboratory protocol development, low-cost technology design, and community awareness.
+Concurrent with her rural health fellowship and fam med training program, she has been working with various NGOs on the preparation of COVID-19 for low-resource settings, improving COVID-19 vaccine acceptance and uptake (see BBC article), provision of healthcare provider and community health worker training, procurement of PPE for Indian health workers and facilitated transport operations during the migrant laborer crisis as well.
 Dr. Vasu is a former AID bay area volunteer and is currently in India.
-She was deeply involved in training community health workers during the second and third wave and has worked with other AID volunteers and partners in the process.
+She was deeply involved in training community health workers during the second and third waves and has worked with other AID volunteers and partners in the process.
 During 2020-2021, she was also a rural health Travel Fellow through Tribal Health Initiative, Sittlingi.

 Aravinda Pillalamarri is devoted to the cause of social justice.
 Raising awareness on fair trade and sustainable livelihoods, she works with tailors designing and marketing khadi (handspun) garments with a view to sustaining traditional living in modern times.
-Recognizing the role of natural birth, breastfeeding, babywearing, sleepsharing, natural hygiene and free learning in promoting maternal and child health and empowerment, she works with parents and teachers in better understanding the value of these practices, how they are already in use, and how they are threatened and resources required to sustain them.
-In this context she also envisions programs that help people take control of their learning, food security, and health, such as village libraries, kitchen gardens, whole foods, and accountability in government services to mothers and children.
-She also serves on AID Publications Team, working to ensure that people who are marginalised by poverty, oppression or disasters appear as central and active driving forces for change rather than as victims or targets.
-Through this AID newsletters, calendars and occasional publications help urban middle class people to understand the perspectives and analyses voiced by the people central to the processes of social change, who are too often marginalized from prevailing development planning owing to poverty and oppression.
-You can find her articles at AID’s publications page and for one here Believe in your dreams, in yourself!!
+Recognizing the role of natural birth, breastfeeding, babywearing, sleep sharing, natural hygiene, and free learning in promoting maternal and child health and empowerment, she works with parents and teachers in better understand the value of these practices, how they are already in use, and how they are threatened and resources required to sustain them.
+In this context, she also envisions programs that help people take control of their learning, food security, and health, such as village libraries, kitchen gardens, whole foods, and accountability in government services to mothers and children.
+She also serves on AID Publications Team, working to ensure that people who are marginalized by poverty, oppression, or disasters appear as central and active driving forces for change rather than as victims or targets.
+Through this AID newsletters, calendars and occasional publications help urban middle-class people to understand the perspectives and analyses voiced by the people central to the processes of social change, who are too often marginalized from prevailing development planning owing to poverty and oppression.
+You can find her articles on AID’s publications page and for one here Believe in your dreams, in yourself!!
 Her articles have also appeared in Economic and Political Weekly, The Hindu, India Together, The Alternative, Manushi, Himal South Asia, Teacher Plus, Z Magazine, and other publications.
 Aravinda’s role in AID has changed from Jeevansaathi to Development Coordinator.

 Rachna Dhingra is known for her work in Bhopal with survivors from the world’s worst industrial disaster – the gas leak from Union Carbide’s plant that has killed 20,000 people since 1984.
 A compassionate, determined and resourceful leader, Rachna moved to Bhopal from Ann Arbor in January 2003.
 Since then, she has immersed herself in the work of obtaining compensation to survivors, initiating efforts for clean drinking water, generating employment, and mobilizing local and global communities.

-Somnath is a Development Coordinator with the Association for India’s Development (AID) with a twin focus of strengthening organizational processes within AID and to connect, work with and learn from marginalized communities in India.
+Somnath is a Development Coordinator with the Association for India’s Development (AID) with a twin focus on strengthening organizational processes within AID and connecting, working with, and learning from marginalized communities in India.
 Prior to this role, he was an active volunteer for AID for more than 10 years.
-He was instrumental in starting the involvement of AID in the Sundarbans on sustainable organic agriculture in 2009.
+He was instrumental in starting the involvement of AID in the Sundarbans in sustainable organic agriculture in 2009.
 Today, due to these efforts, over 30,000 Sundarbans farmers sell >10,000 kgs of organic produce per month in Kolkata thereby increasing their income by 25%.
 Somnath also helped organize a community-driven watershed development program in 4 districts of Jharkhand.
 Since this program began in 2018, groundwater levels have risen significantly, resulting in markedly improved agricultural yields for the communities in the region.
-Coordinating with AID partners in Orissa, Jharkhand, Chattisgarh and West Bengal, Somnath has also been leading AID’s efforts in helping forest dwelling communities obtain rights to the land they have been inhabiting for centuries along with the rights to protect and conserve forests.
+Coordinating with AID partners in Orissa, Jharkhand, Chattisgarh, and West Bengal, Somnath has also been leading AID’s efforts in helping forest-dwelling communities obtain rights to the land they have been inhabiting for centuries along with the rights to protect and conserve forests.
 Since the initiation of this work in 2014, several communities have obtained land titles and seen improvement in livelihood by adopting practices like cluster farming.